cioccarellia/infixspascli/README.md

 - Output formatted and colored output in the terminal;
 - Include automatic proof completion & error detection, filtering and highlighting at column precision;
 - Use Kotlin `infix` functions and extension functions to use a more natural _infix_ or _postfix_ binary relation notation, instead of defaulting to _prefix_ which is hardcoded in spas;

+The code in this repository models a spas problem using Kotlin classes.
+This model is then compiled to spas syntax, sent to the webserver, processed, and the response is parsed and analyzed back by the program.

+There are 2 modules:
+- `:core`: Contains the logic, scraping engine and models;
+- `:scripter`: Contains `Main.kt` file which can be used to create and execute spas models.

+This model is then compiled to spas syntax, sent to the webserver, processed, and the response is parsed and analyzed back by the program.

 # Problem Anatomy
 A Problem is defined by 5 components: